soablackwhite/SoftwareArt/Assignment 2/README.md

 ```

 # Optimization:
 I thought I'd somehow use the wireframe and vertex drawing properties of meshes, but I really didn't.
 I could optimize this by removing the mesh and making my project based on a position array that traces a line between close points.
+I'm also thinking about making this a GIF-making program, which would allow for a perfect loop and enhanced quality without giving up performance (though it'd suck that I can't run it live).

 ## Images: